Polynomiality properties of tropical refined invariants: Floor diagrams

 \begin{exa} Thanks to Figure \ref{degree 4 g=0}, one can compute:

 \end{exa}

-A particular case of Corollary \ref{cor:decreasing} has first been proved in \cite{Bru18} using next proposition.
+A particular case of Corollary \ref{cor:decreasing} has first been proved in \cite{Bru18} using the next proposition.
 For the sake of brevity, the proof of \cite[Proposition 4.3]{Bru18} has been omitted there.
 We close this gap here.
-Let us define $n(\Delta)=\Card(\partial\Delta\cap \Z^2)-1$.

 \begin{prop}[{\cite[Proposition 4.3]{Bru18}}] Let $\Delta$ be one of the integer polygons depicted in Figures \ref{fig:np wel}a),b), or c), and let $\widetilde \Delta$ be the integer polygon obtained by chopping off the top of $\Delta$ as depicted in Figure \ref{fig:np wel}d).
-If $2s\le n(\Delta)-2$, then one has
+If $2s\le \eta(\Delta)-2$, then one has

-\end{prop} \begin{proof} Let $S$ be a pairing of order $s$ of the set $\{1,\cdots,n(\Delta)-2\}$, and let $\widetilde S=S\cup\{n(\Delta)-1,n(\Delta)\}$.
+\end{prop} \begin{proof} Let $S$ be a pairing of order $s$ of the set $\{1,\cdots,\eta(\Delta)-2\}$, and let $\widetilde S=S\cup\{\eta(\Delta)-1,\eta(\Delta)\}$.
 Let $A\sqcup B$ be the partition of the set of marked floor diagrams $(\D,m)$ with Newton polygon $\Delta$ and genus 0 such that

 see Figure \ref{fig:QWel}.

 Then by Theorem \ref{thm:psi fd}, one has

 By chopping off the two top floors of the floor diagrams from the set $B$, it follows again from Theorem \ref{thm:psi fd} that